AlpacaTravel/react-map-gl-alt/README.md

 ## Overview

-This project looks at improved programmatic bindings to the API, motion control, and style management (such as Redux controlled state opposed to React or style URLs).
+This project looks at improved programmatic bindings to the API, motion control, event handling and style management (such as Redux controlled state opposed to React or style URLs).

 At a basic level, this library provides your React project with beautiful WebGL maps that can be used for data visualiations and improved interactivity.